 The injection accomplishes two things: First, if the pain is indeed coming from the hip joint the injection provides the patient with pain relief.
 Secondly, the injection serves to confirm the diagnosis.
 If the pain is a result of femoroacetabular impingement, a hip injection that relieves pain confirms that the pain is from the hip and not from the back.

-Arthroscopy of the hip joint was first described in the 1970’s and then further refined in the late 1980’s and early 1990’s.
-Recent advances in the development of surgical equipment have allowed orthopaedic surgeons to treat conditions that were traditionally either ignored or treated with an open procedure.
-The procedure has been popular in Europe for the past 15-20 years, but has only recently gained popularity in the United States over the past 5-10 years.
+Arthroscopy of the hip joint was first described in the 1970s and then further refined in the late 1980s and early 1990s.
+Recent advances in the development of surgical equipment have allowed orthopedic surgeons to treat conditions that were traditionally either ignored or treated with an open procedure.
+The procedure has been popular in Europe since the early 1990s, but gained popularity in the United States more recently, in the late 1990s and early 2000s.

 The hip arthroscopy procedure has been slower to evolve than arthroscopy of other joints (such as the knee and shoulder) because the hip is much deeper in the body and therefore less accessible.
 Furthermore, because the hip is a “ball and socket”-type joint, it is necessary to employ traction so as to expose the joint enough to fit the surgical instruments inside the joint without causing further damage to the cartilage and labrum.